-By Jane Barthelemy.
-When I see “Natural flavors” on a food label, I feel immediately anxious, unprotected, and suspicious.
-I conjure up bizarre images of chemical experiments in a food laboratory.
+Beware!
+When I see “Natural flavors” on a food ingredient label, right away I feel worried, anxious, unprotected, and suspicious.
+I conjure up bizarre images of chemical experiments in a toxic laboratory.
 What is the truth about “Natural Flavors”?
-What does the term mean?
-How can I protect myself from unhealthy ingredients not listed on the label?
+What does the term actually mean?
+How can I protect myself from unhealthy ingredients not even listed on the label?

-There are thousands of “Natural flavors” used in processed foods ranging from lemon peel, to MSG, to vanilla extract.
+There are thousands of so-called “Natural flavors” used in processed foods ranging from lemon peel to MSG, to vanilla extract.
 While there’s nothing bad in the name and ideally a few of the so-called “Natural flavors” may be fine, this is a catch-all term for stuff they’d rather not spell out on the ingredient list.
 Consumers are just now becoming extremely aware of “Natural flavors”, as a general term for undisclosed additives that may be harmful to health.
-The most toxic are MSG, Processed free glutamic acid, HPP, HVP, and GMO soy sauce.
+Some of the most toxic are MSG, Processed free glutamic acid, HPP, HVP, and GMO soy sauce.
 Fortunately not all “Natural flavors” are dangerous.
 However if we can’t know exactly what they are, it’s safest to avoid them all.

 A Natural flavor is made from a single plant or animal.
 It can be an extract, essence, distillate, processed with heat, cold pressing, fermentation, or centrifuging.